-Select the options you desire from the Mini vMac Variations Service (Basic) page, including your Sponsor Code if you have one, then press the “Make custom variation” button at top.
+Select the options you desire from the Mini vMac Variations Service (Intro) page, including your Sponsor Code if you have one, then press the “Make custom variation” button at top.

 In around 5 seconds, a page will appear with a download link.
 Click on the link to download your compiled variation.
-(You should probably also save the page, to record the options chosen and other details.)
-You can also verify md5 checksum and message signature displayed on the page.
+(And you should also save the “info” file, which allows you to verify the integrity of the download.)